By Juliana Del Pesco

-By Juliana Del Pesco, BARBRI International Legal Manager, Americas
+BARBRI International Legal Manager, Americas

-Choosing your curriculum wisely is critical to securing the necessary requirements to take the bar exam and still maintain a balance between your studies and your personal life.
-After all, you want to have time to get fully immersed in the American culture while earning your LL.M., right?
+Which professors interest you most?
+Should you focus in U.S. law or subjects more useful when working back home?
+Additionally, there are bar exam requirements to consider.
+And it’s important to maintain balance between your studies and personal life.
+After all, you want to have time to get fully immersed in the American culture while earning your LL.M degree.

 #1 – Credits and timing matter

-#4 – Choose based on bar exam requirements
+#4 – Know your bar exam requirements

-#5 – Consider the season
+#5 – Consider the season and semester